Blog

 A few years back, I was browsing a certain website for fossils (because that’s what I do in my spare time when I’m not writing).
 I found one for about fifty bucks.
 It was listed as ‘small baby mammoth jaw.’
 Not going to lie, something looked off about the piece, though I chalked it up at the time to there being only one rather crumby picture of the item.
 Still, fifty isn’t bad for mammoth/mastodon material, so I bought it.

 A few days later, a box comes.
 A big box.
-Now, the 'baby mammoth jaw' was the only thing I had outstanding at the time, so I knew this had to be it.
-Maybe the seller just over-packed...some of them do that out of an abundance of caution.
-It's also very heavy, heavier than I would have expected from a 'small' fossil.
+Now, the ‘baby mammoth jaw’ was the only thing I had outstanding at the time, so I knew this had to be it.
+Maybe the seller just over-packed…some of them do that out of an abundance of caution.
+It’s also very heavy, heavier than I would have expected from a ‘small’ fossil.
 So, I open up the box.
-A few things were noted immediatly.
+A few things were noted immediately.

 1st: This thing was not ‘small.’
 It was dang near a foot long and about ten pounds.